 My primary research interests revolve around situated uses of language in everyday life and institutional settings (e.g. English oral proficiency exams, small group meetings).
 It concerns the intersection of language, social interaction, and language learning and teaching.
 Drawing on Conversation Analysis (CA) as an analytic framework, I collect and examine recordings of social interactions and describe systematic conversational patterns that emerge from the detailed analysis of data.

-I'm mainly interested in comparing interactional practices found across languages, and finding language-specific and universal practices.
+My work has focused on comparing interactional practices found across languages as well as finding language specific and universal practices.
 I work with both English and Korean data.
-My work has concentrated on the following areas:
+More specifically it has concentrated on the following areas:

 - Designing beginnings and endings of a turn-at-talk (turn-initial and final particles, in particular)